All Episodes

 We'll talk about that a little bit more.

-From There he was put on a chartered plane, flown straight to New York City.
+From there, he was put on a chartered plane, flown straight to New York City.

-He touched down a reporting indicates in Long Island, was transported via helicopter to New York City, and based on reporting and photos.
+He touched down, a reporting indicates in Long Island, was transported via helicopter to New York City, and based on reporting and photos.

 And the feds absolutely helped with getting him there quicker.

-you know what I mean, with the federal arrest warrants.
+You know, I mean, with the federal arrest warrants.

-That were released, he was heavily guarded by law enforcement.
+He was heavily guarded by law enforcement.

-In fact, according to CNN chief law enforcement and intelligence analyst John Miller, quote, "The security around Mangione today is because "of what they've been seeing in terms "of the public support for him."
-A lot of people on the left support this guy, guys.
+In fact, according to CNN chief law enforcement and intelligence analyst John Miller, quote, the security around Mangioni today is because of what they've been seeing in terms of the public support for him.

 A lot of people.

-Um, you know, we don't have universal health care here.
+For all my foreign people out there, we don't have universal health care here.

-They have auditors, forensic auditors, investigators, etc.
+They have auditors, forensic auditors, investigators, et cetera.

 They love this nigga, man.

-And also they got they're responsible for safety too.
+And also, they're responsible for safety, too.

 They can't let anybody like kill him either, right?